atharva-mali/siom-placement-assistant/README.md

-This is academic project for Sinhgad Institute of Management MCA project "SIOM Placement Assistant" by Atharva Mali
+This is project for Sinhgad Institute of Management MCA project "SIOM Placement Assistant" by Atharva Mali